 Hint: Don't have the oven too hot, you want the cheese to melt slowly and not end up boiling

 Here are a few ways you can change this dish up

 - Spicy - add chili flakes instead of thyme to give this dish a kick

 - Nuts - You could make this with walnuts instead of pecans if you prefer them

 Simply a couple of oven trays are all you need to prepare this cozy party appetizer.

 These ingredients don't stand up well to freezing.

-Baked camembert with honey, pecans and cranberries
+Baked camembert with honey and cranberries

 - Oven tray